-Background Coronavirus disease 2019 (COVID-19) has spread rapidly around the world.
+BACKGROUND Xavier Bohand ^(D), Dominique Jordan, Frederique Dubois has spread rapidly around the world.
 Like many clinical teams, hospital pharmacies have widely contributed in preventing and containing the COVID-19 pandemic.
-Pharmacies were thus involved in the management of overuse of specific drugs, medication shortages and risk of medication errors.
+Objectives To assess the use of curares during the and Rocuronium) was compared with the usual use and investigated.
+The risk of medication errors was clearly established and considered.